-Officially, those upgrades are to the next-highest room type, subject to availability, although many hotels go above what's 'required' to recognise their loyal guests, by upgrading Gold-level members to rooms on the Executive floors – and if you receive such an upgrade, you also get access to the hotel's Executive Lounge (higher-tier Diamond members are guaranteed this with every stay).
+Officially, those upgrades are to the next-highest room type subject to availability, although many hotels go above what's 'required' to recognise their loyal guests, by upgrading Gold-level members to rooms on the Executive floors.

-Gold members also earn 80% more points than base members, alongside other benefits also available to lower-tier guests such as priority check-in, late check-out and complimentary WiFi and bottled water.
+Gold members earn 80% more points than base members, alongside other benefits available to lower-tier guests as well such as priority check-in, late check-out, complimentary WiFi and bottled water.

 IHG Rewards Club: Gold Elite

-With three elite levels above the entry tier – Gold Elite, Platinum Elite and Spire Elite – IHG Gold Elite could actually be enough for many travellers, especially when it can be earned after only 10 nights per year.
+With three tiers above the entry level – Gold Elite, Platinum Elite and Spire Elite – IHG Gold Elite could actually be enough for many travellers, especially when it can be earned after only 10 nights per year.

-Gold Elite members qualify for priority check-in, late check-out (subject to availability), a "welcome amenity" at the discretion of each hotel (below, for example), can earn 10% more points than regular members, and when staying at Kimpton brand hotels, receive a US$10 bar credit with every stay (boosted to US$15 in New York).
+Gold Elite members qualify for priority check-in, late check-out subject to availability, a "welcome amenity" at the discretion of each hotel (below, for example), can earn 10% more points than regular members, and when staying at Kimpton brand hotels, receive a bar credit with every stay.

 By comparison, Platinum Elite requires four times as many nights to qualify – that's 40 per year, versus 10 for Gold – but only adds complimentary room upgrades which are subject to availability, and a higher earning rate of 50% more points than base-level members, versus 10% at Gold.